 Sweet and Salty Pork Chops.
-These baked pork chops are marinated in a delicious brown sugar and soy sauce mix.
-They’re tender, and all around delicious.
+Pork chops baked in a delicious brown sugar and soy sauce marinade.
+They’re tender, flavorful, and all around amazing.

 My daughter was a little premature.
 She was born at 36 weeks exactly.
-She also had IUGR (intrauterine growth restriction), which means that she was just a tiny little peanut when she was born.
+She also had IUGR (intrauterine growth restriction), which meant that she was just a tiny little peanut when she was born.
 When we left the hospital, she weighed 4 pounds 8 ounces.
 Her first few months of life, she grew fairy slowly – nothing wrong, just doing things at her own pace.
 Around 6 months, we introduced baby food – she got excited and started picking up the growing pace.
 Then around 9 months, we gave her some ‘real food’ at Thanksgiving.
-From that day on, girl would throw any baby food we gave her, and scream until we gave her whatever we were eating.
-And she did not want just a taste of what we were eating, but a solid portion.
-The growing took off.
+From that day forward, girl would literally throw any baby food we gave her, and scream until we gave her whatever ‘real food’ we were eating.
+And, she did not want just a taste of what we were eating, but a solid portion.
+Her growth took off.

-At some point when she was screaming to let us know that she wanted more dinner, my husband said something along the lines of, “It’s coming Pork Chop!”, and my son thought that was hilarious.
-So, the nickname of ‘Pork Chop’ stuck for a while.
+At some point, when she was screaming to let us know that she wanted more dinner, my husband said something along the lines of, “It’s coming Pork Chop!”, and my son thought that was hilarious.
+So, the nickname of ‘Pork Chop’ stuck around for a bit.
 I want to note that I understand that if the nickname ‘Pork Chop’ kept up, it could cause her issues, and I do not take that lightly.
-But, as a tiny little peanut eating an adult sized portion and screaming about wanting more, it was funny for it’s time.
+But, as a tiny little peanut eating an adult sized portion, and screaming about wanting more, it was cute for it’s time.

 All that to say, I’ve only had pork chops a few times in my life, but all the pork chop chat around my house made me think about them, and want them.
 So, a few weeks ago I made these sweet and salty pork chops for dinner, and they did not disappoint.
-A word to anyone who makes them: make sure you use allll the sauce in the pan, because none of that delicious stuff should go to waste.
+A word to all who make these: use ALL the sauce in the pan, because none of that delicious stuff should go to waste.
 It is amazing.
 And side note, our little pork chop loved these pork chops.

 These baked pork chops are marinated in a delicious brown sugar and soy sauce mix.
 They’re tender, and all around delicious.